 I can’t believe it’s that time already.
-After 3 jobs, 2 houses, 1 passport extension, 13 prefectures and countless hours spent on trains, my 286 days in Japan have come to an end.
-This will be my last blog post of Japan, but when I return home I promise to post my “The Best of Japan” list like I did for Italy, in case any of you plan on travelling here in the future.
+After 3 jobs, 2 houses, 1 passport extension, 13 prefectures, and countless hours spent on trains, my 286 days in Japan have come to an end.
+This will be my last blog post of Japan, but with still 2 countries to go before getting back to Canada, I assure you the fun is not over yet.

-Im really happy I chose to stay here to see the autumn season.
-They really celebrate each season here.
-It is actually starting get cold here (or I’m just turning into a totally baby), but I’ve already sent home all my warm clothing.
-So I’ve been doing a lot of shivering while pretending I’m okay with it; walking around in my light sweater while everyone else is rocking down jackets…. seriously.
-Full on scarf, mittens, toque, weather for them now in Japan.
+I’m really happy I chose to stay here to see the autumn season in full colour.
+It is actually starting to get cold here (or I’m just turning into a total baby), but I’ve already sent home all my warm clothing.
+So, I’ve been doing a lot of shivering while pretending I’m okay with it; walking around in my light sweater while everyone else is rocking Canada Goose jackets…. seriously.
+It has become full on scarf, mittens, toque, weather for them now.
 That being said, it still hasn’t cracked 0 degrees yet.

 Students aside, the greatest people I met here were my coworkers.
 I had to say thank you and goodbye to all of them.
 It was overwhelming, and I really suck at goodbyes, so we made it as informal as possible.
 A few drinks, so many laughs, and a couple of selfies just for good measures.

 One bonus of having a house the size of a rabbit hole, is that there isn’t much to clean or pack, and I really don’t have many belongings.
 As my anxiety issues have increased throughout my travels, I’ve found ways to deal with it… like packing.
 Packing and list making sooth my anxiety, which brings me to “The Stages of Leaving” list:

 - 2 months to go – “Ya, I’m going home really soon.
 I’m so excited, but I haven’t really though about it much yet.”